As a parent or carer you can play a vital role in your child’s education, including homework.

 They need to be able to 'Rapidly recall' within around 5 seconds - they should not have to count through the tables facts to get there!
 They need to be able to say the answer to a multiplication or division question (up to 12x12) - , for example 7×8=56 and therefore also 56÷7=8.

-Tables tests take place on Mondays, Wednesdays and Fridays.
-Daily practice for a short while is more effective than last-minute ‘cramming’.
+Tables pracice take place on Mondays, Wednesdays and Fridays in school.
+Daily practice at home for a short while is more effective than last-minute ‘cramming’.